eugene-s/php-sshd/README.md

 # PHP-sshd
-PHP remote interpreter with Alpine Linux.
+PHP remote interpreter with Alpine Linux over ssh.

 **Only for developing**.